Formula One: Could new sprint races boost Mick Schumacher? | DW | 12.02.2021

 F1 president Stefano Domenicali told a recent a news conference: "Reverse grid is over.
 It's important to think of new ideas of being more attractive or interesting but we don't have to lose the traditional approach of racing."

-So Schumacher's hopes of being rocketed from the back of the grid after qualifying to the front for the sprint race have been dashed, but his sprint race know-how should still be useful to Haas.
-This will especially be the case if there are any crashes or incidents in a sprint race - which often open the door for an unfancied car like the Haas to profit.
+So Schumacher's hopes of being rocketed from the back of the grid after qualifying to the front for the sprint race have been dashed, but his sprint race know-how should still be useful to Haas, especiall if there are any crashes or incidents in a sprint race - which often open the door for an unfancied car like Haas' to profit.

-In F2, the sprint race is 120 kilometres or 45 minutes, whichever comes first.
-F1 wants a 100 km distance, a third of the length of a normal race.
+In F2, the sprint race is 120 kilometers or 45 minutes, whichever comes first.
+F1 wants a 100 kilometer distance, a third of the length of a normal race.

 In F2, the winner of the sprint race gets 15 points and gets to keep those points whatever happens in the feature race on the Sunday, which rewards the winner with 25 points.